chaosmaou/wivrn-guide/README.md

 ## WiVRn App Setup

 Once the app is installed, open it on your headset.
 You will be greeted by a simple UI.
-By default, passthrough will be enabled on headsets that support it.
+By default, camera passthrough will be enabled on headsets that support it.

 Go ahead and click on your computer using the green “Connect” button.
 Make sure that the dashboard is open and running on your computer, and that your headset is connected to the same network.

 You need to enter your pin PIN listed on the WiVRn dashboard the first time you connect to verify the connection.

 Sometimes the code will time out as pairing mode disables after a few minutes for security.
-Move the pairing slider in WiVRn over to the right by clicking on it to re-enable pairing and try again.
+Move the pairing slider in WiVRn over to the right by clicking on it to re-enable pairing, or fully restart WiVRn on your computer and try again.

+Please also note that your firewall may block connections to your PC.
+Refer to the [WiVRn GitHub page](https://github.com/WiVRn/WiVRn?tab=readme-ov-file#my-headset-does-not-connect-to-my-computer) for instructions on what ports to allow.

 ![WiVRn Headset Server List](./assets/images/wivrn_headset_server_list.webp)